-I studied Physics and Mathematics in Utrecht.
-I continued there with Yuri Kuznetsov and Ferdinand Verhulst as my advisors.
-After my Ph.D. in Mathematics in december 2006.
-I then moved to the University of Twente to work as an assistant professor in the chair Applied Analysis of prof.dr.
-S.A. van Gils.
+I studied Physics and Mathematics in Utrecht and continued for a PhD in Mathematics with Yuri Kuznetsov and Ferdinand Verhulst as my advisors.
+After my defence in december 2006, I moved to the University of Twente to work with prof.dr.
+S.A. van Gils on more applied problems in Health, and mathematical neuroscience.
+Currently, I am an associate professor in the chair Applied Analysis within the DAMUT cluster SACS.

-My research on Numerical Bifurcation Theory deals with theoretical descriptions and numerical tools for bifurcations in ODEs and maps.
-The tools classify the dynamics near a bifurcation and allow initialization of nontrivial bifurcation curves.
-I am an active developer of the matlab toolbox MATCONT and have taught several related tutorials.
+My research in Numerical Bifurcation Theory deals with theoretical descriptions and numerical tools for bifurcations in ODEs and maps.
+With these tools, we can classify the dynamics near a bifurcation.
+This information allows us to understand specific model behaviour and initialization of nontrivial bifurcation curves.
+I am an active developer of the Matlab toolbox MATCONT and have taught several related tutorials.

-My research on Neurostimulation centers around the idea that a stimulus steers neuronal dynamics.
-In neurodegenerative contexts such as epilepsy and Parkinson's disease, there is undesirable oscillatory dynamics that may be quenched by a suitable stimulus.
-Understanding the effect of such stimuli may lead to improved techniques for Deep Brain Stimulation.
-In addition, stimulation offers a window to study and uncover neurophysiological processes.
-The SPES protocol, for instance, may reveal epileptogenic networks.
-Psychophysics offers an interesting window into pathology and cognition.
-I strive to develop computational models of neuronal dynamics that explain data and have a clinical relevance.
+My research on Neurostimulation centres around the idea that a stimulus steers neuronal dynamics.
+For instance, we can use Deep Brain Stimulation to quench the undesirable oscillatory dynamics related to Parkinson's disease.
+Understanding the effect of such stimulation may lead to improved neuromodulation strategies.
+Neuromodulation and psychophysics also offer a unique window into pathology and cognition.
+The SPES protocol used in the workup for epilepsy surgery may reveal epileptogenic networks.
+I strive to develop computational models of neuronal dynamics that explain data and have clinical relevance.

 News and Events: